 The park will generate a socio-economic impact throughout its lifecycle, starting from temporary job creation and investment in the economy during the construction, continuing with permanent local job creation, support to local business creation and expansion, as well as contributing to the local economy during park operations through increased tourism.

-Just a short distance from modern Armenia’s capital Yerevan and its second largest city Gyumri, its location on the highway between these two cities makes the observation deck easily accessible.
+Just a short distance from modern Armenia’s capital Yerevan and its second largest city Gyumri, its location between these two cities makes the observation deck easily accessible.
 The unique architectural appearance of Armenian churches – masterpieces of medieval architecture – for which Ani was added to the UNESCO World Heritage List in 2016, will become a wonderful new tourist attraction, attracting travelers from all corners of the globe.

 The project has already drew attention of several international organizations, and it is planned to implement the project in cooperation with these potential stakeholders.
 The project involves the creation of an observation deck and associated infrastructure: an access road, car parking, cafes, a park and other facilities.